 The aggregated ports can interconnect to the other switch which also supports Port Trunking.
-Westermo Supports two types of port trunking.
+The switch supports two types of port trunking.
 One is Static Trunk, the other is 802.3ad.
 When the other end uses 802.3ad LACP, you should assign 802.3ad LACP to the trunk.
 When the other end uses non-802.3ad, you can then use Static Trunk.
+In practical, the Static Trunk is suggested.